ArazAbishov/abishov.github.io/_posts/2017-08-08-hexocat-bot-part-2.markdown

 date: 2017-08-08 15:00:00 +0000
 ---

 In the [previous blog post]({% post_url 2017-07-27-hexocat-bot-part-1 %}) we have learned how to make calls to the GitHub APIs using Anterofit.
-In this part, we will focus on using the Rocket framework for serving requests, as well as using ngrok for exposing the hexocat-bot to the internet.
+In this part, we will focus on using the Rocket framework for serving requests, as well as using ngrok for exposing the hexocat bot to the internet.

 ## Integrating Rocket
 The first step is to add Rocket as a dependency.
 Open the `Cargo.toml` file and append following lines: